Major League Soccer Franchise Coming To STL

 Though MLS4TheLou was a revival of past attempts to bring soccer to St. Louis, Kindle Betz’ campaign is unique — most notably that its ownership group is 100% based in St. Louis and it’s primarily privately funded.

-“We are excited to continue to instill passion for soccer, now that we have an MLS team,” said Kindle Betz.
-“We are providing a great opportunity to bring together many different segments of the community, uniting people and their love for the game.”

-Regarding next moves, Kindle Betz said discussions for the construction of a soccer-only stadium in the heart of the city are underway.
-Team logistics are also on the plate and will be the result of teamwork between MLS, city and state officials and the local Community.
+Kindle Betz said discussions for the construction of a soccer-only stadium in the heart of the city, as well as team logistics, are currently underway.